ganesh7shahane/TQ_test/README.md

 - A high level summary is contained in [High_Level_Summary.pdf](https://github.com/ganesh7shahane/TQ_test/blob/main/High_Level_Summary.pdf) as requested.

-- The solution are distributed in 5 difference jupyter notebooks, each with the preferred order of prefixes: '1_', '2_', '3_'...
+- The solution is distributed in 5 different jupyter notebooks, each with the preferred order of prefixes: '1_', '2_', '3_'...

+- 5 difference notebooks were made and not just one for ease of organisation and presenting it to interviewers.

-- Open each in VS code (or directly through the terminal), and simply press "▶️Run All"
+- Open each in VS code (or directly through the terminal), and simply press "▶️Run All" in the order of the prefixes: first notebook to run will be `1_Purchasable_compounds.ipynb`, next one will be `2_PrepareProtein.ipynb` and so on.

 ## Summary table
 The following is the summary of top molecules prioritised for synthesis: